 The Mycelium’s Substrate Why Our Supplier Chose Oats Over Rice

-In stark contrast to other mushroom products, the mycelium for Whole Food Mushroom Complex is cultivated using 100% Certified Organic Whole Oats, complete with the outer hull intact.
+In stark contrast to other mushroom products, the mycelium for Fermented Mushroom Complex is cultivated using 100% Certified Organic Whole Oats, complete with the outer hull intact.

 Our supplier believes that oats make a better growing substrate for mycelium than hulled brown rice, the medium commonly used.
 Why?